-The first prototype Gloster GA.5 WD804 was taken by road from Hucclecote to Moreton Valence for its first flight, which took place on 26th November 1951.
+The first prototype Gloster GA.5 Javelin (WD804) was taken by road from Hucclecote to Moreton Valence for its first flight, which took place on 26th November 1951.
+Gloster Chief Test Pilot Bill Waterton was at the controls and he described the aircraft 'as easy to fly as an Anson' although in his report he did express concern over the inadequate power controls.

-Air Service Training at Hamble was responsible for the design of the forward fuselage modifications for the Gloster Javelin T. Mk 3 operational trainer.
+Air Service Training at Hamble was responsible for the design of the forward fuselage modifications for the Gloster Javelin T. Mk 3 operational trainer which contained dual-controls under a bulged canopy.

-The T. Mk 3 prototype WT841 was assembled at Hamble, before being disassembled and moved by road to Gloucester for its first flight.
-This took place on 20th August 1956.
-A further 22 production Javelin T. Mk 3 were subsequently built by Gloster.
+The T. Mk 3 prototype (WT841) was also assembled at Hamble, before being disassembled and moved by road to Gloucester for its first flight.
+This took place on 20th August 1956 and a further 22 production Javelin T. Mk 3 were subsequently built by Gloster.

-Including the GA.5 prototypes, Gloster built 302 Javelin aircraft, and Sir W.G.
+Including the GA.5 prototypes, Gloster built 302 Javelin aircraft whilst Sir W.G.
 Armstrong Whitworth Aircraft Ltd built a further 133 at Coventry, giving a total of 435 aircraft.

 Variants & Numbers